mfs409/jetlag-legacy/tutorials/camera_gravity.md

     movement: new TiltMovement(), // was `new ManualMovement(),`
 ```

+You can put this line anywhere *inside* the `builder()` function.
+A good thing
+to think is "`builder` runs before my game starts, so the order in which I
+configure the different parts of the game shouldn't matter".
+Later on, we'll
+find that the order matters in some specific cases, but nothing we need to worry
+about yet.

-When you do this, VSCode should help you to update your `imports`, because we
+When you add this code to `builder`, VSCode should help you to update your
-need to import `TiltMovement`.
-If VSCode didn't do it for you, update the
+`imports`, because we need to import `TiltMovement`.
+If VSCode didn't do it for
-import at the top of the file to look like this:
+you, update the import at the top of the file to look like this:

 ```typescript
 import { ManualMovement, TiltMovement } from "../jetlag/Components/Movement";